Hoppers 101: Fly Fishing With Hopper Flies For Large Trout

 • 3x to 4x tippet and leader

 The gentle cast, landing, and drift can be shelved for more rugged splashes and jerking strips on the retrieve.
 For a perfect example of how to fish a hopper, try to track a live one down and toss it in the water.
-Observe how it swims continuously back towards shore with all of its legs moving at once.
+Observe how it swims back towards shore with all of its legs moving at once.

 This should be the model for which to strive in our hopper fishing as we cast out and bring the fly back to us with short, constant stripping motions.
 An added layer of imitation can involve fluttering the rod tip left and right rapidly to give the fly a skittering motion across the top of the water.

-5 Best Hopper Flies for the Summer
+7 Hopper Flies for the Summer

 Our favorite hopper flies all have similar qualities about them.
 First, they need to be able to support a dropper fly.
 Second, they need to float well in turbulent waters.
 Third, they need to be widely accepted as trout-catching machines just by themselves.
 Fourth and finally, they need to be easily visible on the water by either a hot-spot sighter or a big wing.